arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 * [wperf](../../wperf/README.md) application must be present in the same directory as tests or be on system environment PATH.
 * To test if `wperf` JSON output is valid test directory must contain `schemes/` sub-directory.
   * Note: if `schemas` directory is missing JSON output tests will fail (and not skipped).
-* Make sure that `windowsperf\wperf-scripts\tests\telemetry-solution\` sub-module is pulled with git.
+* Make sure that `windowsperf\wperf-scripts\tests\telemetry-solution\` submodule is pulled with git.
-  * How to pull sub-module: On init run the following command: `git submodule update --init --recursive` from within the git repo directory, this will pull all latest including submodules.
-Or you can close this repository manually.
+  * How to pull submodule: On init run the following command: `git submodule update --init --recursive` from within the git repo directory, this will pull all latest including submodules.
+Or you can clone submodules directly using `git clone --recurse-submodules`.

 ### ustress framework test bench